lermana/nyc_dob_analysis/report.md

 - despite the average number of days between violation imposition and ECB hearing date falling to under 100 back in 2013, this metric (albeit with less standard deviation around it) has risen to over 125 days[<sup>\*</sup>](#figure-12-data)
 - the temporality with which the DoB issues its own, administrative violations, which may be a part of the procedure for enforcing penalty payment, is surprising in its irregularity[<sup>\*</sup>](#figure-17-data)

-More analysis on DoB and ECB penalties can be found [below](#violation-penalties), but it suffices to say that the ECB looks to be overwhelmed by the increase in issued violations of the last few years and as a result it may be having a hard time collecting the penalties for those violations.
+More analysis on DoB-issued ECB penalties can be found [below](#violation-penalties), but suffice it to say that the ECB looks to be overwhelmed by the increase in issued violations over the last few years, and it may be having a hard time collecting the penalties for those violations.

-In a relevant argument, Danielle Chaim recently [noted](https://clsbluesky.law.columbia.edu/2020/02/20/how-common-ownership-can-lead-to-tax-avoidance/) in Columbia Law School's _CLS Blue Sky Blog_ that a large number of firms all committing tax avoidance at the same increases the likelihood of the government becoming overwhelmed in its enforcement, thus increasing the probability of a decrease in enforcement rigor.
-It is important that the city engage in, and have the proper resources to engage in, rigorous enforcement of its building code, lest developers, landlords, and others come to believe that the consequences are low for flouting the rules.
+In a relevant argument, Danielle Chaim recently [noted](https://clsbluesky.law.columbia.edu/2020/02/20/how-common-ownership-can-lead-to-tax-avoidance/) in Columbia Law School's _CLS Blue Sky Blog_ that a large number of firms all committing tax avoidance at the same increases the likelihood of the government becoming overwhelmed in its enforcement, thus descreasing the probability of enforcement action.
+It is important that the city engage in, and have the proper resources to engage in, rigorous enforcement of its building code, lest developers, landlords, and others come to believe that there are only light consequences for flouting the building code.
 Even those industry practitioners who hold themselves to a higher standard may face pressure to cut corners if their competitors are repeatedly able to get away with delivering faster or cheaper solutions through kicking the metaphorical "consequence" can down the road.
 As we've already seen, such a culture can produce [severe consequences](https://www.nytimes.com/2019/12/30/nyregion/nyc-building-violations.html).

 #### Recommendations

-The city needs to be more systematic in its enforcement of the building code and it should improve its speed on adjudication process.
-Also, the City need to factor in the increase in residential housing price when it price its penalty.
+The city needs to be more systematic in its enforcement of the building code, which includes ensuring that:
+- penalty payment is enforced
+- ECB hearings are held in a timely manner
+- penalty values grow at a reasonable rate

 #### Next steps

 We could further extend this analysis to borough-level and neighborhood-level.
-Moreover, finding the relationship between economic factors and penalty collection or imposition is of interest.
+Moreover, roping in additional, economic variables could provide additional context.
+Finally, linking applications and permits to complaints and violations could help the city keep a handle on bad actors and preempt the types of work that are at a high-risk of heading in the wrpng direction.

 [^](#table-of-contents)
 ## Acknowledgments